-Erika brings more than 14 years of experience in progressive politics and issue advocacy, and a keen awareness of the relationship between policy-makers and the public engagement that awakens them to the need for change to her role as Director.
+Erika West brings more than 14 years of experience in progressive politics and issue advocacy, and a keen awareness of the relationship between policy-makers and the public engagement that awakens them to the need for change.
 At The Raben Group, Erika works with clients whose interests address opportunity gaps, ranging from reproductive freedom to diversity to economic justice.
 Erika has assisted these clients with messaging, stakeholder engagement, and communications strategies to earn media and intensify public awareness.
-Erika has worked on Capitol Hill, spent four years on the road electing Democrats to governorships and Congress, and served as Political Director at a national advocacy organization overseeing a federal PAC, ballot measure campaigns, and electoral strategy.
+Erika has worked on Capitol Hill, spent four years on the road electing Democrats to governorships and Congress, and served as political director at a national advocacy organization overseeing a federal PAC, ballot measure campaigns, and electoral strategy.

-Erika earned a bachelor’s degree from Howard University and M.A. in Political Management from George Washington University.
-Erika serves as vice chair of the Advisory Council for the Women’s Information Network (WIN), a professional development organization for young Democratic women beginning their careers in Washington, DC.
+Erika earned a bachelor’s degree from Howard University and a master’s in Political Management from George Washington University.
+Erika serves as vice chair of the Advisory Council for the Women’s Information Network, a professional development organization for young Democratic women beginning their careers in Washington, D.C.
 She was born and raised in Detroit.

 - Political Director, NARAL Pro-Choice America